-5. Use a Business Proposal Template
+5. Use a Professional Business Proposal Template

-A sloppy proposal sends the opposite message.
+A sloppy business proposal sends the opposite message.
 It conveys that you didn't care enough to make your proposal look good.
 If your proposal is sloppy, the customer may think your work for them will also be sloppy.

 These templates are easy to customize for your needs.
 Just insert your information, change the colors, and add your logo to make it your own.
 This tutorial shows how we customized a simple business proposal template:

-6. Review Your Proposal Draft
+6. Review Your Business Proposal Draft

 Catching your own typos and errors can be tricky.
 If you can, have someone else proofread your document.
 If you can’t find help proofreading, here are some tips to help you check for errors yourself: